codetricity/ricoh360-viewer-offline/docs/index.md

     fine in a physical device.
 For simulator testing, you may need to use the 5.5K images from the X or the 6.7K JPEG image from the Z1.

+### Simulator with 11K Images Workarounds

+* reduce the size of the image
+  * note that <https://image360.oppget.com/api/> offers different images sizes, including 4K images, which work fine with the simulator
+* use 5.5K THETA X images.

+### Viewing and Switching Local Images

 ![street image](images/simulator/street.png)

 You will be able to switch the image by going back to the camera